-- Note 1: The Company, directly or indirectly, holds 89.97% shares of NBP Co. - Note 2: The Company, directly or indirectly, holds 99.65% shares of Dian Shui Lou Co. and Namchow Gastronomy Consulting Co. - Note 3: Nanchow Food Co., has submitted the application for A-share listing in the security market of China, thus, the board of directors of the Company has approved the resolution for the subsidiary to increase capital by cash injection and to award new shares of restricted stock on April 28, 2021 and on November 12, 2021.
+- Note 1: The Company, directly or indirectly, holds 89.97% shares of NBP Co. in 2022; Lucky Co.'s Board of Directors approved to dispose all of its 10.00% shares in NBP Co. to the Company on December 11, 2023.
+As a result, the Company's ownership percentage in NBP Co. became 90.00%.
+The aforementioned transaction was an organizational restructuring under common control; there has been no substantial change to the reporting entity, thus no retrospective restatement of prior period's financial statements is required. - Note 2: The Company, directly or indirectly, holds 99.65% shares of Dian Shui Lou Co. and Namchow Gastronomy Consulting Co.
+Lucky Co.'s Board of Directors approved to sell all of its 100.00% shares in Dian Shui Lou Co. to Huaciang Co. on December 11, 2023.
+The aforementioned transaction was an organizational restructuring under common control; however, there has been no substantial change to the reporting entity, thus no retrospective restatement of prior period's financial statements is required. - Note 3: Nanchow Food Co., has submitted the application for A-share listing in the security market of China, thus, the board of directors of the Company has approved the resolution for the subsidiary to increase capital by cash injection and to award new shares of restricted stock on April 28, 2021 and on November 12, 2021.
 As the result, the Company's ownership percentage in the subsidiary decreased from 96.15% to 81.73% and then to 80.94%.
-In addition, due to the board of directors resolved to issue the remaining restricted shares on October 28, 2022 and the Company's ownership percentage in the subsidiary decreased further from 80.94% to 80.85%.. - Note 4: Nanchow BVI Co., has approved the resolution on September 28,2021 to transfer dividends payable of \$64,823 thousand to Lucky Co., as capital increase.
-As the result, the Company's ownership percentage in the subsidiary increased from 90.39% to 93.00%. - Note 5: Chow Food Co., designated December 12, 2022 as the liquidation date and is currently in the liquidation process.
+In addition, due to the board of directors resolved to issue the remaining restricted shares on October 28, 2022 and the Company's ownership percentage in the subsidiary decreased further from 80.94% to 80.85% and then to 81.24%.
+In addition, due to the Company repurchased and write-off the remaining restricted shares on January 16, 2023 and September 22, 2023, and the Company's ownership percentage in the subsidiary increased from 80.85% to 80.88% and then to 81.24%. - Note 4: Namchow Gastronomy Consulting Co. was dissolved on December 31, 2023.